pawel-dubiel/paweldubiel.com/_posts/2024-12-21-godel-turing-definitive-truth.markdown

 I’ve always been curious about the world—the desire to figure out how it all works, to connect the dots, and to know the “why” behind it all.
 Could there be a single explanation for everything?
 Since my childhood, I always heard that we are looking to connect various theories, to find a single theory that explains everything.
 Yet, the deeper I look into this, the more I realize it might be something we can never truly reach.

-Most likely there is something I understand, but both Gödel’s and Alan Turing’s halting problem lead in this direction.
-Their discoveries suggest there will always be limits to what we can know or prove, no matter how clever we get.
+Both Gödel’s and Alan Turing’s halting problem lead in this direction.
+There will always be limits to what we can know or prove, no matter how clever we get.
 Here’s what I’ve learned and why it leads me to believe the search for truth is endless—but also endlessly worthwhile.

 ---